Cornell-Tech-Turtlebot/README/README.md

 https://github.com/travers-rhodes/gazebo_tensorflow_turtlebot_docker#connection-instructions

 ## Server:
-The workspace `catkin_ws` on server is fully setup.
-It's best to leave it there or make a backup of that folder, in case we missed to document certain configuration in this documentation.
-It's pretty hard to config things to make the robot works smoothly!
+The workspace `/catkin_ws` on server is fully setup.
+It's best to just use it, or make a backup of that folder if you decide to create a new workspace or virtual machine.
+There might be certain small configs we made to get things working, and we may missed it in this documentation.
+It's pretty hard to config things to make the server & robot work smoothly!

-In case you need to setup it again, follow this:
+In case you need to setup it again, follow this.
+Again, this may not include some small configs we made:

 - Setup ROS on server:
         https://emanual.robotis.com/docs/en/platform/turtlebot3/setup/#setup